Mexican writer Elena Poniatowska receives Cervantes prize

 Her writings often explore the social injustice of her home country.

 One of her most famous investigative works is Massacre in Mexico, which chronicles the 1968 killing hundreds of student protesters in Mexico City at the hands of the army, through interviews with witnesses and victims' relatives.

 In another non-fiction work, Nothing, Nobody: The Voices of the Mexico City Earthquake, she reports on the aftermath of the 1985 quake, in which more than 10,000 people died, and the lack of action by the government.

-Interspersing victims' personal stories and her own reflections she created a powerful account of the ensuing disintegration of the fabric of society.'No windmills'
+Interspersing victims' personal stories and her own reflections she created a powerful account of the ensuing disintegration of the fabric of society.